librenms/librenms/doc/CONTRIBUTING.md

-To agree with these assertions, please submit a github pull request against the file doc/AUTHORS.md including your name, email address, and github user id in the file (so that it can be matched to your commits), and stating in the commit log that you agree to the conditions of the Contributor Agreement contained in doc/CONTRIBUTING.md.
+To agree with these assertions, please submit a github pull request against the file doc/AUTHORS.md including your name, email address, and github user id in the file (so that it can be matched to your commits), and stating in the commit log:
+	I agree to the conditions of the Contributor Agreement contained in doc/CONTRIBUTING.md.

 Note that contributors to LibreNMS retain copyright to their own code and are not required to sign over their rights to any other party.
 You maintain